FalseAscension/DiscordBot/README.md

-# DiscordBot
+# FalseBot

-DiscordBot is an Asynchronous, Modular Python port of the Discord Websocket Gateway API (with limited support for the RESTful API).
+FalseBot is an Asynchronous, Modular Python port of the Discord Websocket Gateway API (with limited support for the RESTful API).

 See https://discordapp.com/developers/docs/topics/gateway for the specification.